DeskDirector/docs/Toki_Iti/tech/home/welcome.md

 - [DD Academy Admin Portal Course](https://ddlearn.thinkific.com/courses/admin-portal)

-> If you click on the Analytics graph below you can drill into each month and see usage by Company and Contact
+> If you click on the Analytics graph below you can drill into each month and see usage by Account and Contact